 Let $j=0$.
 Then del$_{\Sigma(\Pn)}(V_0) = \Sigma(\Pn)$.
 Any facet of $\Sigma(\Pn)$ comes from some maximal rook placement on $\Pn$.
 Any maximal rook placement must cover the rectangular board $n \times a_n$.
 Since $a_n \geq n$, this requires exactly $n$ rooks, one in each of the $n$ columns.
 Since every column contains a rook, the entire board $\Pn$ is covered.

 Let $1 \le j \le p-1$.
-Here, $\del_{\Sigma(\Pn)}(V_j)$ is the Ferrers board with the top $j$ entries in the first column deleted.
-Any facet of this board must cover the $a_n \times n-1$ rectangular sub-board created by rows $p-a_n+1,\ldots,p$ and columns $2,3,\ldots,n$.
-Since $a_n \geq n-1$, this requires exactly $n-1$ rooks to cover, one in each of the columns 2,3,\ldots,n.
+Here, $\del_{\Sigma(\Pn)}(V_j)$ is the simplicial complex formed by all non-attacking rook placements on the Ferrers board $\Pn$ where the top $j$ squares in the first column have been deleted.
+Any maximal rook placement on this board must cover the $a_n \times n-1$ rectangular sub-board created by rows $p-a_n+1,\ldots,p$ and columns $2,3,\ldots,n$.
+Since $a_n \geq n-1$, this requires exactly $n-1$ rooks to cover, one in each of the columns $2,3,\ldots,n$.
 The first column will contain at least one square (namely $(1,1)$) that is not covered by any of these $n-1$ rooks.
-Thus by placing a rook in the first column, we see that any facet of $\del_{\Sigma(\Pn)}(V_j)$ contains $n$ rooks. \end{proof}
+Thus by placing a rook in the first column, we see that any facet of $\del_{\Sigma(\Pn)}(V_j)$ comes from a maximal rook placement utilizing $n$ rooks. \end{proof}